Ifedayo Olusegun

-Ifedayo Olusegun Patrick Omosouyi (born 14 January 1991) is a Nigerian-Bahraini professional footballer who plays as a forward.
+Ifedayo Olusegun Patrick Omosouyi (born 14 January 1991) is a Nigerian professional footballer who plays as a forward for and captains the Malaysia Super League club, Kelantan The Real Warriors.

 Club career

 Felda United

-On 15 June 2017, Felda United have completed the signing of Omosuyi but the terms of the deal are concealed.
-Omosuyi has also played for Bahrain for five years making a massive impact in the club before being a free agent.
+Omosuyi has also played in Bahrain for five years with Al-Hidd Club, making a strong impression before becoming a free agent.
 Omosuyi scored three minutes into his debut for the club in their 2–1 victory over Terengganu in a mid-week friendly.
 Omosuyi scored a hat-trick as they thrashed Shahzan Muda 5–2 over the weekend friendly match.
 On 1 July 2017, Omosuyi scored his first goal for the team during his league debut playing against Pahang.
-Was not disconcerted by the intimidating crowd for Felda's Malaysia Cup semi-final game versus Kedah.
+He was not disconcerted by the intimidating crowd for Felda's Malaysia Cup semi-final game versus Kedah.

 Return to Al Hidd, and Melaka

-After his contract were not renewed by Felda, he signed for his former club Al-Hidd for the 2018 season.
+After his contract was not renewed by Felda, he signed for his former club Al-Hidd for the 2018 season.
 But in June 2018, he returned to Malaysia to sign for Melaka United.